TDHTTTT/digerini.com/src/pages/index.md

     type: section_hero
     image: images/hero.png
     image_alt: App preview
-    title: Your Peace of Mind Returns with Your next Call
+    title: Your Peace of Mind Returns with Your Next Call

     content: >-
       Digerini™ is the first application to screen and manage both your mobile calls and text messages with a unique combination of Natural Language Process (NLP) and other advanced Machine Learning algorithms deployed as a personalized virtual assistant.